Is Dropshipping dead? Or at least, that’s what some say about the most recent, digitized development of eCommerce today.

 Live dropshipping stores that continue to thrive are those set up with careful and consistent efforts from Shopify store interfaces to product sourcing and fulfillment by Aliexpress, eBay, or specialty suppliers.

-This is because, at its core, dropshipping is the epitome of everything we love about eCommerce!
+At its core, dropshipping is the epitome of everything we love about eCommerce!
 A variety of good deals are sourced internationally and produced, ordered, and delivered with a few clicks of a button.
-So while we acknowledge the pitfalls of dropshipping gone wrong, we retain confidence in the potential and power of dropshipping done right.
+So while we acknowledge the pitfalls of dropshipping gone wrong, we retain confidence that the potential and power of dropshipping done right is profitable.

 As such, dropshipping today still holds much of its potential as a newly developed form of eCommerce, that boasts of both ease of use by dropshippers and their customers, thanks to the genius of platforms and markets like Shopify, Aliexpress, and eBay.